boverdui/android-rock-paper-scissors/README.md

 ### Extensions:

 * Add another activity which acts as a welcome page and explains the rules before the user picks their move.
-* Adapt your site to play Rock, Paper, Scissors, Lizard, Spock! (see: http://www.samkass.com/theories/RPSSL.html )
+* Adapt your site to play Rock, Paper, Scissors, Lizard, Spock! (see: http://www.samkass.com/theories/RPSSL.html)
 * Keep a score of the number of wins

-## Screenshots of the finished product:
+## Screenshots of the finished product

 * Pair programmed with Alexander Fedenczuk (AFed29)